pouchdb/npm-browser/README.md

 Unfortunately, since SkimDB still doesn't support CORS (as of this writing), we have a simple IrisCouch mirror set up at [http://skimdb.iriscouch.com/registry](http://skimdb.iriscouch.com/registry).
 Using the real Skim DB is a TODO.

-### Web SQL
+### WebSQL

-This app prefers Web SQL to IndexedDB because in Chrome it appears to perform better.
+This app prefers WebSQL to IndexedDB because in Chrome it appears to perform better.

 HTML5 tricks
 ------